 If you practice law where you serve consumers directly, like criminal defense, personal injury, estate law, and others, make sure you put Google and YouTube on that list of marketing channels.
-This is where most of your clients go to look for answers to their questions and to choose an attorney to work with.
+Search engine results pages are where most of your clients go to look for answers to their questions and to choose an attorney to work with.

-The right marketing strategy for your law firm also depends on your content and expertise.
-Now that you know your audience and you defined who you will attract them, you should focus on crafting your message.
+Developing the right law firm marketing campaigns for your law firm also depends on your context and expertise.
+Now that you know your audience, and you’ve defined what will attract them, you should focus on crafting your message.
 The best way to go about it is by answering the questions you get asked most often by prospective clients.
-You’re probably answering them over the phone, e-mail, and even at dinner parties.
+You’re probably answering them over the phone, by email, and even at dinner parties.

-Next, think about the process your potential clients go through before they reach out to you.
-When they visit your website, they want to know that you have solved similar problems to the one they’re having.
+Next, think about the process your potential clients go through before they reach out to your business online.
+When a potential client visits your law firm’s website, they want to know that you have solved similar problems to the one they’re having.
 They may be intimidated by the process of hiring a lawyer (it is expensive, after all).
 They don’t know how to choose the best lawyer (hopefully, they choose you over your competitors).